Lutie/TTRPG_Rules/terre-exile/docs/character/ethnics.md

 ---

 ### Payback {#birth-payback}
-Pain sharpens the character’s resolve, fueling precise retaliation.
+Pain sharpens the character's resolve, fueling precise retaliation.
 **Effect:** When the character is hit, they may mark the attacker.
 Only one target may be marked at a time, and the mark ends at the end of the scene.
 The character gains a reroll on their next attack or tactical combat action against the marked target.

 ---